gruevyhat/ik/swik.md

 * Quick Cast: Spend a benny to immediately cast one spell at the start of combat.
 Do not pay the power point cost.
 * Rune Reader: Identify any spell cast in line of sight.
 Learn the type of magic cast and arcane background of the caster.
 * Strength of Will: After a failed fatigue roll, spend a benny to instead automatically succeed.
 * Warding Circle: Spend 15 minutes to create a warded circle.
+Undead and Infernal entities may not enter the circle.

 ## Careers